Mataguayan languages

-Matacoan (also Mataguayan, Matákoan, Mataguayo, Mataco–Mataguayo, Matacoano, Matacoana) is a language family of northern Argentina, western Paraguay, and southeastern Bolivia.
+Mataguayan (also Matacoan, Matákoan, Mataguayo, Mataco–Mataguayo, Matacoano, Matacoana) is a language family of northern Argentina, western Paraguay, and southeastern Bolivia.

 Family division

-Matacoan consists of four clusters of languages.
-The family also has a clear binary split between Wichí-Chorote and Maká-Nivaclé according to Nikulin (2019).
+Matacoan consists of four clusters of languages: Wichí, Chorote, Nivaĉle, and Maká.
+Wichí and Chorote constitute a well-supported clade within the family.
+It has also been proposed that Maká and Nivaĉle form a clade, however, Nivaĉle also shares several innovations with Chorote–Wichí, casting doubt on the validity of the Maká–Nivaĉle clade.

 Gordon (2005) in Ethnologue divides Wichí into three separate languages and Chorote into two languages.